-- 1. Select an element that can own an icon, such as a button. - 2.
-Right-click the element and select Specification in the shortcut menu. - 3.
+- 1. Select an element which can own an icon, such as a button. - 2.
+Right click on the element and select Specification in the shortcut menu. - 3.
 In the Icon list, select the icon you want to appear on the element. - If you want to use an image from your computer as an icon, click custom.